 a.k.a all that shopping paid off!

 Firstly, the next lot of blog posts going forward are written post our Korean adventure (2016).
-We ended up being pretty slack finishing and sharing our blog posts so there are a pile of drafts waiting to be released to the world.
+We ended up being pretty slack finishing and sharing our blog posts so there is a pile of drafts waiting to be released to the world.

 Our year became pretty hectic after summer vacation and the weekends full of adventures.
 I ended up leaving early in September due to health reasons and Chris stayed on and finished his contract and came home to Perth in March.